leone2016/usrv_netcore/USRV-STORE/README.md

 * Create BasketCheckout Event
 * Develop Basket Microservices as Producer of BasketCheckout Event
 * Develop Ordering Microservices as Consumer of BasketCheckout Event

+### rabbitMQ NuGet
+* search NuGet RAbbitMQ.Client 6.2.1

+### Basket microservice
+* POST: api/v1/basket/Checkout
+    * when we have a post operation and this post operation perform the checkout method, It is a use case checkout basket
+    * It means if the customer had a basket and items after reviewing them basket, it's continue to check out the order and click the checkout BUTTON with
+      giving the other information so it is making an our orders.
+    * So we should have a create checkout method inside of the basket microservice, and this checkout API method (POST: api/v1/basket/Checkout
+      ) should be use the our nre written **CONSUMER MESSAGE** **PublishBasketCheckout**
 ______________________________________
 ______________________________________
 # Run final application